sdaqo/anipy-cli/README.md

-> # Playback in local video player currently not working due to changes on gogoplay, trying to fix this.
+> # Script working again, except of quality selection which is coming soon. (hopefully)

 # anipy-cli
 ### Little tool written in python to watch anime from the terminal (the better way to watch anime)